apache/cassandra-dtest/INSTALL.md

         apt-get install ant

-# Create a git directory for holding several projects we'll use:
+## Create a git directory for holding several projects we'll use:

         mkdir -p ~/git/cstar

-# Install Companion tools / libraries:
+## Install companion tools / libraries:
 It's best to download the git source tree for these libraries as you will often need to modify them in some fashion at some later point: